History of penicillin: Early evidence

-The phenomenon was described by Pasteur and Koch as antibacterial activity and was named as "antibiosis" by French biologist Jean Paul Vuillemin in 1877.
-(The term antibiosis, meaning "against life", was adopted as "antibiotic" by American biologist and later Nobel laureate Selman Waksman in 1947.)
-It has also been asserted that Pasteur identified the strain as Penicillium notatum.
-However, Paul de Kruif's 1926 Microbe Hunters describes this incident as contamination by other bacteria rather than by mould.
-In 1887, Swiss physician Carl Alois Philipp Garré developed a test method using glass plate to see bacterial inhibition and found similar results.
-Using his gelatin-based culture plate, he grew two different bacteria and found that their growths were inhibited differently, as he reported:
+The phenomenon was described by Pasteur and Koch as antibacterial activity and was named antibiosis by French biologist Jean Paul Vuillemin in 1877.
+The term antibiosis, meaning 'against life', was later adapted as antibiotic by American biologist and later Nobel laureate Selman Waksman in 1947.
+However, Paul de Kruif's 1926 Microbe Hunters notes that Pasteur believed that this was contamination by other bacteria rather than by mould.
+In 1887, Swiss physician Carl Garré developed a method to see bacterial inhibition and found similar results.
+Using a gelatin-based culture, he grew two different species of bacteria and found that their growths were inhibited differently, as he reported:

-In 1895, Vincenzo Tiberio, an Italian physician at the University of Naples, published research about moulds initially found in a water well in Arzano; from his observations, he concluded that these moulds contained soluble substances having antibacterial action.
+In 1895, Vincenzo Tiberio, an Italian physician at the University of Naples, published research on moulds initially found in a water well in Arzano; from his observations, he concluded that these moulds contained soluble substances having antibacterial action.
 Two years later, Ernest Duchesne at École du Service de Santé Militaire in Lyon independently discovered the healing properties of a P. glaucum mould, even curing infected guinea pigs of typhoid.
-He published a dissertation in 1897, but it was ignored by the Institut Pasteur.
-Duchesne was himself using a discovery made earlier by Arab stable boys, who used moulds to cure sores on horses.
+He published his results in a dissertation in 1897.
+Duchesne was using a discovery made earlier by Arab stable boys, who used moulds to cure sores on horses.
 He did not claim that the mould contained any antibacterial substance, only that the mould somehow protected the animals.
-The penicillin isolated by Fleming does not cure typhoid and so it remains unknown which substance might have been responsible for Duchesne's cure.
+Penicillin does not cure typhoid and so it remains unknown which substance might have been responsible.
 A Pasteur Institute scientist, Costa Rican Clodomiro Picado Twight, similarly recorded the antibiotic effect of Penicillium in 1923.
 In these early stages of penicillin research, most species of Penicillium were non-specifically referred to as P. glaucum, so that it is impossible to know the exact species and that it was really penicillin that prevented bacterial growth.